 Do You Italicize Book Titles?
-And Other Title Conundrums - The Write Practice
+And Other Title Conundrums

 - An episode of a TV show, like “The One With the Monkey”

-- An article in a magazine or newspaper, like “Obama’s Secret to Surviving the White House Years: Books”
+- An article in a magazine or newspaper, like “Obama’s Secret to Surviving the White House Years”

 - A song, like “Here Comes the Sun”